Patrick Ashton Travels

 Quayside to Seaside: Walking from North Shields to Whitley Bay

-Some of the best walks are the ones that change character as you go.
-This one starts among the working boats and fish quays of North Shields and ends in the cheerful seaside sprawl of Whitley Bay – a few miles of coast that carry you from the Tyne’s industrial mouth out to the open…
+This is definitely a walk of two halves.
+It starts among the working boats and fish quays of North Shields and ends in the cheerful seaside town of Whitley Bay – a few miles of coast that carry you from the Tyne’s industrial river banks and out along the open coast.
+Watch the full film…

 -